Got a question about the Library Hub that is not eBook related? Check out the Library Hub Guide FAQ page.

 If you wish to limit your search to just eBooks, go to the filters on the left side of the screen.
 Under Format, tick the eBook filter.
 This will make sure you only see eBooks in your search.

 Your Library Hub login allows you to remotely access electronic resources available on the Library Hub.
 The credentials you use will be the same as you use to log into Paradigm/ARK.
 The Library Hub login page has a link at the bottom of the page to reset or change your password.
 Alternatively follow this link.

 The most common reason an eBook might not be working is because the library has a limited amount of copies available.
+When eBooks are read online, they are "checked out."
 Much like a print copy, if an item is checked out, you cannot read it.
 If this is the case, a message should appear saying "all copies are currently in use.
 Please check back later, or search for another book."
 Try checking the book in an hour to see if it is available.

 Simply open the camera on your phone, iPad or tablet and point it at the code.
 A little notification window should drop appear, prompting you to open the QR link.
 Once you have opened the link, log in to your UD account.
 Once logged in, you will have complete access to the eBook.

 No, you don’t need an account.
 When you are in the library, you can easily access eBooks through the catalogue.
 You only need to be logged in when you are off-site.
 Once you are logged in, simply type in the search bar the title you are after and click “view eBook”.